 10 things you can’t miss in Chiang Mai

-Chiang Mai’s Tasty Food Scene
+Things to do in Chiang Mai: Tasty Food Scene

 As they say, when in Northern Thailand…you’ve got to try the local cuisine, especially in Chiang Mai.
 Lemongrass, chilli, turmeric, lime and coconut enhancing noodles, curries, pork, shrimp and fish doused with the local pepper sauce are just some of the flavours of the north.